-Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal Implications for plan and sustainability appraisal The strategy will offer increased opportunities for No specific targets Allocations SA will need to take account of this parental choice and promote fair access to schools for strategy. all children and support our duty to intervene when standards in schools are a cause for concern.
-Cannock Chase Area of Outstanding Natural Beauty Mar nagement Plan 2014-19 The Management Plan is the basis for the strategic Relevant High level objectives: Allocations will need to take account of this strategy. direction of the conservation and enhancement of the • Develop Cannock Chase AONB as a special, AONB.
+Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal Implications for plan and sustainability appraisal The strategy will offer increased opportunities for No specific targets Allocations SA will need to take account of this parental choice and promote fair access to schools for No specific targets strategy. all children and support our duty to intervene when strategy. standards in schools are a cause for concern.
+222222 Dlan 2014 10 Cannock Chase Area of Outstanding Natural Beauty Mar • All it ill be a least of the control The Management Plan is the basis for the strategic Relevant High level objectives: Allocations will need to take account of this strategy. direction of the conservation and enhancement of the Develop Cannock Chase AONB as a special, AONB.
 Relates to a range of national and local peaceful and tranquil place for everyone who lives documents. in, works within or visits the area.
-Conserve and enhance the distinctive and nationally important landscape of Cannock Chase AONB and the locally, nationally and internationally important biodiversity and geodiversity it supports, ensuring links between habitats within the AONB and surrounding landscape.
-Ensure a safe, clean and tranquil environment that can contribute to a high and sustainable quality of life.
-Support a balance between a working landscape where prosperity and opportunity increase, biodiversity flourishes and pressure upon natural resources is diminished.
+Conserve and enhance the distinctive and nationally important landscape of Cannock Chase AONB and the locally, nationally and internationally important biodiversity and geodiversity it supports, ensuring links between habitats within the AONB and surrounding landscape. • Ensure a safe, clean and tranquil environment that can contribute to a high and sustainable quality of life. • Support a balance between a working landscape where prosperity and opportunity increase, biodiversity flourishes and pressure upon natural resources is diminished.
 Create a place of enjoyment for everyone, providing opportunities for quiet recreation and maintaining ecosystems that contribute positively to physical and mental well-being.
-Cannock Chase SAC Strategic Access Management and N Aonitoring Measures (SAMMM) An action plan to mitigate for planned housing growth A list of priority project are identified to mitigate for a The SAMM mitigates for planned housing growth within 0-15 km of Cannock Chase SAC.
+Cannock Chase SAC Strategic Access Management and N Nonitoring Measures (SAMMM) An action plan to mitigate for planned housing growth A list of priority project are identified to mitigate for a The SAMM mitigates for planned housing growth within 0-15 km of Cannock Chase SAC.
 15% increase in visitor numbers. within the 0-15km zone of influence as identified in the Local Plan Strategy.
 Greater Birmingham & Solihull Local Enterprise Partners hip Strategic Economic Plan 2014